sangHa0411/Llama-Instruction-Tuning/README.md

         --instruction_datasets="[arc,mmlu,slimorca]" \
         --dataset_sizes="[all,10%,1000]"
     ```
-    * those command means use all train data from arc, 10% train data for mmlu, and 1000 train data from slimorca.
+    * those command means use all train data from Arc, 10% train data for MMLU, and 1000 train data from Slimorca.
   * As you can see, this code supports three type of dataset_sizes
     * ```all``` : Use all data.
     * ```K``` : Use random sampling and extract exactly K data. | [0 ~ Max size of dataset]